Dhruv88/Socket_Programming_Applications/README.md

 Here the server address is 12.0.0.2 and delay is 4s.

+## Client
 For client go into the client folder

 To compile the client: gcc -pthread -g client.c

 To run the client: ./a.out <server-address> <options>

-For <server-address> in case of Part-1a,1b,2 the server-address has to be ipv4 and if left empty then default is localhost.
+For \<server-address\> in case of Part-1a,1b,2 the server-address has to be ipv4 and if left empty then default is localhost.
 For part-3 it can be either ipv4 or ipv6 and if left empty the default is ip6-localhost.

-For <options>
+For \<options\>
 **Options available in Part-1a and 3:**

 -i the interval in seconds between sending of two consecutive packets.
 Min is 1sec and default is 2sec.